 As social media permeates more of your organisation, we know its easy to lose track of what accounts you own, who has access to them and how they’re performing.
 That’s why taking the time to do a social media audit at least once a year is so crucial to stay on top of your most public brand assets. 🔐

-How many social media accounts represent your organisation?
+2. How many social media accounts does your organisation own?

 Firstly, let’s start with social media accounts – in larger organisations its easy to end up with lots of different social media accounts representing your brand.
 Some of those you’ll be aware of and some you might not know exist because they’ve been set up by different people across your organisation.

 Before you can go any further you need to know exactly how many channels are associated with your organisation and a simple search on Twitter, Facebook, LinkedIn and Instagram will soon answer this question. 🕵️♀️

 Top Tip - to prevent more social media accounts being set up without permission, make sure you reference this in your social media policy, or employee policy!

 3. Who has access to these accounts?

 Once you’ve got a list of the social media accounts, its time to investigate who has access to these accounts and is managing them.
 Again, you might be able to tell this from interactions on the page, or you might have to ask colleagues to get hold of passwords and logins.

 In some circumstances, the owner of an account may have left your organisation and so the only way to gain access to them would be to contact Facebook or Twitter directly.